tobacco-mofs/tobacco_3.0/README.md

 conda install networkx
 conda install scipy
 ```
-Once these are installed you can clone or download the repository and start running ToBaCCo.
+Once these are installed, you can clone or download the repository and start running ToBaCCo.
+Please note that only certain versions of these packages have been tested.
+Specifically, for Python 2.7
+the tested versions are numpy=1.14.2, networkx=2.2, and scipy=1.1.0.
+For Python 3.7 the tested versions are numpy=1.19.1 and numpy=1.15.4, networkx=2.2 and networkx=2.5, and scipy=1.1.0, scipy=1.3.1, and scipy=1.5.2.

 # Usage
 Execute the tobacco.py file to run ToBaCCo: